 Schellenberg racing his 1933 Bentley Barnato Hassan special at Goodwood earlier this year

-Herewith the map of the part of North Yorkshire we shall be visiting during the scenic run:-
+Herewith the map of the part of North Yorkshire we visited during the scenic run:-

-The suggested tour itineraries for the Sunday vary in length and ‘difficulty’ from 23 to about 60 miles – Peter Welch will issue notes & maps at the dinner.
-Richmond back to Masham is about 15 miles.
+The suggested tour itineraries for the Sunday vary in length and difficulty from 23 to about 60 miles.
+Peter Welch issued notes & maps at the dinner.
+Richmond to Masham is about 15 miles.

-Allan has been working hard on it lately and the bodywork should be pretty advanced when we get to see it.
+Allan ha been working hard on it lately and the bodywork should be pretty advanced when we got to see it.

 The Richmond Tourist Office can be contacted by phone: 01748 828742 or E-mail: [email protected]